Conversion Clearing Accounts

 - The conversion has been conducted before the previous year's financials having been finalised by the accountant.

-Follow the steps below to amend the conversion balances in Xero:
+We suggest working with your accountant or bookkeeper to follow the steps below to amend the conversion balances in Xero:

 - Unlock the financial period so that you can amend the conversion balances